ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

-Found organization: org1 and ca name: org1-ca Enrolling using enrollmentId: admin and EnrollmentSecret: 2d87ae1b59 Successfully enrolled admin user "admin" with msp: "org1 The enrollAdminNetwork.js application will create a local public/private key pair in a folder it creates called ‘hfc-key-store’ and send a Certificate Signing Request (CSR) to the remote CA for org1 to issue the eCert.
-The eCert, along with some metadata, will also be stored in the ‘hfc-key-store’ folder.
-The connection details of where the CA is located and the TLS certificate needed to connect to it are all obtained by the application from the ‘network-profile.json’ you downloaded earlier.
+Found organization: org1 and ca name: org1-ca Enrolling using enrollmentId: admin and EnrollmentSecret: 2d87ae1b59 Successfully enrolled admin user "admin" with msp: "org1

 ```

+The `enrollAdminNetwork.js` application will create a local public/private key pair in a folder it creates called `hfc-key-store` and send a Certificate Signing Request (CSR) to the remote CA for org1 to issue the eCert.
+The eCert, along with some metadata, will also be stored in the `hfc-key-store` folder.
+The connection details of where the CA is located and the TLS certificate needed to connect to it are all obtained by the application from the `network-profile.json` you downloaded earlier.

 **Enrolling a new user**